 If you have ant issues, there’s a wide selection of options for you to choose from, both chemical and organic.
 These are some of the options to combat ants in your home and garden… and if all of these fail, you can always contact your local pest control agency for professional assistance, too.

 Spread beneficial nematodes.
-The variety of beneficial nematodes which is most effective against ants is Steinernema carpocapsae (BioLogic’s Ecomask Beneficial Nematoes are a good purchase), a variety which attacks a wide variety of mobile insects including ants, fleas, caterpillars, and more.
+The variety of beneficial nematodes which is most effective against ants is Steinernema carpocapsae, a variety which attacks a wide variety of mobile insects including ants, fleas, caterpillars, and more.
 If you spread beneficial nematodes directly onto and into the nest and around your garden and yard, you may notice a reduction in ant populations over time.
 However, since nematodes only have a lifespan of a couple of weeks once they’re brought ouf of the hibernation state they’re normally shipped in, you may have to apply them once a week for 2-3 weeks to guarantee that there are enough in various stages of their lifecycle to maintain them in the soil.
 In addition, this variety of beneficial nematode is not very mobile, so you will want to ensure that you put them directly where you want them by using a hose-end sprayer to apply them where you wish them to be.
 Nematodes do not work on fire ants effectively.

 Use neem oil on plants to eliminate aphid farms.
-If you do find aphid farms on your plants, apply neem oil to eliminate the aphids that the ants are farming.
+If you do find aphid farms on your plants, apply neem oil via a spray bottle to eliminate the aphids that the ants are farming.
 If you kill their food source, ants will be less likely to frequent that area, but it won’t eliminate the ants entirely.
 This is best used in conjunction with other ant elimination methods.

 Fight them with citrus oils.
 Orange and lemon oils are toxic to ants, which is why you don’t often see ants near citrus trees.
+So it’s safe to say when it comes to citrus fruits, ants hate them!
 You can make a spray for your plants from ¾ cup of orange essential oil, 1 tablespoon of dish soap, 1 tablespoon of molasses, and a gallon of water.
-Spray this on and around your plants, making sure to dampen the soil’s surface as well.
+Place these in a spray bottle, and spray this on and around your plants, making sure to dampen the soil’s surface as well.

 Battle them with citrus peels.
 Don’t have essential oil in the house?
 Use orange peels instead.
 Place five or six good-sized orange peels into some water in a pot on the stove, and boil them until they’re soft (about 15 minutes).
 Once they’re soft, you can add the liquid and peels into a food processor and make an orange slurry that you can pour around your plants.